Libensemble/libensemble/docs/platforms/perlmutter.rst

 -------

-A simple example batch script for a libEnsemble use case that runs 5 workers (one generator and 4 simulators) on one node:
+A simple example batch script for a libEnsemble use case that runs 5 workers (one generator and four simulators) on one node:

 .. code-block:: bash
     :linenos: